njoy/docs/docs/index.rst

 Welcome to NJOY's documentation!
 ================================
-The documentation for NJOY is currently hosted on: `github.com/njoy/NJOY2016-manual <https://github.com/njoy/NJOY2016-manual>`.
+The documentation for NJOY is currently hosted on: `GitHub <https://github.com/njoy/NJOY2016-manual>`_.

 Keep this page bookmarked for additional information.